I have often wondered why it is difficult to explain why personal freedom must be built upon economic

 Darwin also laid the groundwork in Descent of Man for the emergence of eugenics, the crusade to breed better humans by weeding out those deemed biologically "unfit."

-and the US News and World Report:
+US News and World Report:

 The idea of origins by accident (evolution), which Charles Darwin popularized 150 years ago, is now characterized as a bona fide scientific theory.
 Embarrassingly, this "theory" cannot be scientifically observed in action today, nor can it be forensically observed in nature's record of the past.
 But it is, nonetheless, believed.